ahmad/mytodo/README.md

 App build using AI.
-Build a demonstration and personal test.
+Build as a demonstration and personal test.
 Nothing was manually coded.